New York Medical Malpractice

 Labor and delivery can be a stressful experience even under normal conditions.
 The results can be devastating when a medical error causes a birth injury.
 There are many reasons why a birth injury may occur.
 It may be due to improper use of birthing tools, such as forceps or vacuum tools.
 It may result from undue delay in performing a Cesarean section delivery.
 It could also be due to hypoxia, which is when a baby’s brain does not receive enough oxygen during birth.
 The effects of birth injury can last a lifetime.
 These may include impacts such as brain damage, organ damage, cerebral palsy, Erb’s Palsy, or even death.

 CT Scan Radiation Injury

 A computerized axial tomography scan is also called a “CAT scan” or often simply a “CT scan.”
-A CT scan machine uses x-rays to create a three-dimensional image of the inside of the body.
+A CT scan machine uses X-rays to create a three-dimensional image of the inside of the body.
 The patient is exposed to radiation during a CT scan.
 In some cases, the patient may be exposed to an amount of radiation that is too high.
-This can be due to a scanner that is incorrectly calibrated, various settings intended to perform automatic correction functions that fail, and even technician adjustments.
+This can be due to an incorrectly calibrated scanner, various settings intended to perform automatic correction functions that fail, and even technician adjustments.
 Overexposure to radiation can significantly increase a patient’s probability of developing cancer.
 Increased radiation exposure can also result in organ failure, genetic disorders, and tumors.
 In extreme cases, overexposure to radiation can lead to severe illness or even death.